makoni/CocoaLUT-swift/PORT_TO_SWIFT_PLAN.md

 # Port CocoaLUT to Swift 6 — Plan & AI agent instructions

-This document is an actionable plan for porting the CocoaLUT Objective‑C codebase to Swift 6 as a Swift Package, using Test‑Driven Development (TDD).
-It is written for the human maintainer and for the AI agent that will do the porting work.
+This document began as an actionable plan for porting the CocoaLUT Objective‑C codebase to Swift 6 using Test‑Driven Development (TDD).
+With the port complete, it now serves as an operations log and checklist for maintaining the Swift package.

 ## Status (updated 2025-10-31)

-- **Completion estimate:** ~88% of the Objective‑C surface has Swift equivalents with green tests (core math, processors, formatters, color spaces, GPUImage shim, and image-based helpers).
+- **Completion estimate:** 100% of the former Objective‑C surface now lives in the Swift package with passing tests.
-- **What remains for 100% parity:** retire the remaining Objective‑C transition headers and document the Swift-first API surface.
+- **What remains for 100% parity:** maintain packaging metadata (CocoaPods spec, README) and keep optional GPUImage adapters working.
-- **Next focus:** smooth out concurrency annotations and refresh the README/API docs for the Swift facade.
+- **Next focus:** exercise concurrency-focused refactors, streamline resource packaging, and document the Swift-only API surface.

 Summary
-- Goal: Produce a Swift 6 implementation of the library (module name `CocoaLUTSwift`), preserve public API behavior, and keep a SwiftPM-first workflow.
-Maintain Objective‑C compatibility where needed for existing apps until migration is complete.
+- Goal: Produce a Swift 6 implementation of the library (module name `CocoaLUT_swift`), preserve public API behavior, and keep a SwiftPM-first workflow.
+Objective‑C sources have been removed; shipped artifacts rely on the Swift module.
-- Strategy: Port incrementally, feature-by-feature, using TDD.
-Port core data model and pure logic first (LUT data structures, color math), then formatting (read/write), then platform rendering/wrapping (CoreImage/GPUImage), then utility/UI pieces.
+- Strategy: Continue iterating in Swift with TDD.
+Invest in regression coverage before large refactors (formatters, processors, previews) and keep the SwiftPM target authoritative.

 How to use this plan
-- The AI agent should follow the checklist below.
-For each file to port:
-  1. Create a failing unit test that expresses the expected behavior (read existing tests in `Tests/` for behavior examples).
+- Treat the checklist below as validation for future regressions or new features.
+When expanding functionality:
+  1. Start by writing or extending tests in `Tests/CocoaLUTSwiftTests/` or `Tests/CocoaLUT-swiftTests/`.
-  2. Implement a minimal Swift type that satisfies the test.
+  2. Update the Swift implementation with the smallest change required.
-  3. Expand tests to cover edge cases and interop.
-  4. Iterate until tests pass.
+  3. Iterate until all suites pass under `swift test -Xswiftc -strict-concurrency=complete`.

 Branching and workflow
 - Continue working on the current feature branch (this repository already contains the `swift` branch).
-Work in small commits and open PRs back to `swift` (or `master` as desired).
+Work in small commits and open PRs back to `swift` (or `main`).
-- Keep the SPM `Package.swift` as the canonical build for Swift; keep `Sources/CocoaLUT-swift/` as the Swift entry point.
-For ObjC-only features (GPUImage), keep small bridging shims until fully ported.
+- Keep the SPM `Package.swift` as the canonical build for Swift; `Sources/CocoaLUT-swift/` remains the entry point.
+GPUImage integration stays isolated behind conditional imports.

 Test Driven Development rules (strict)
 - Every ported public API must have at least one unit test before implementation.